m0ru/bak/04_solution.md

 .name
 ```

-As you can see, there is quite a bit boiler-plate required by angular.
+As you can see, there is quite a bit boiler-plate required by Angular.
 All that is required by (ng-)redux is the listener to the state set up
 by `connect2Redux`.